djlint/djLint/docs/src/docs/linter.md

 - `filepath`: Path to the file that we are currently checking.
 - `line_ends`: List of line `start` and `end` character position that you can use with `djlint.lint.get_line()` to get line numbers from a character position.
 See the exemple.
+- `*args, **kwargs`: We might add other arguments in the future, so you should include those two arguments to reduce the risk of failure on djLint upgrade.
   :::

 It must return a list of dict, one for each errors, with the following keys: